gakiokevin/alx_python/python-more_data_structures/README.md

    A function that returns a set of common elements in two sets.
  - ### 2.
 Update dictionary
    A  function that replaces or adds key/value in a dictionary.
+ - ### 4.
+Multiply by using map
+   A function that returns a list with all values multiplied by a number without using any loops.